milos-pujic/cypress-cucumber-e2e-tests/docs/minikube-setup.md

 Next time when you start it it will be in same state as when you stopped it.

-Minikube configuration can always be checked in `~/.minikube/machines/minikube/config.json` file.
+Minikube configuration can always be checked in `%USERPROFILE%\.minikube\machines\minikube\config.json` on Windows or in `~/.minikube/machines/minikube/config.json` on MacOS.

 ## Configure machine to use minikube